AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/default_content/README.md

 ## Introduction
 _A default content solution for Drupal 8_

 [Default Content][1] allows you to export content along with site configuration information.
-It does so by leveraging core's serialization and hal modules.
 It supports entity-references between content as well as files if you have File entity.
 Content export works with a set of drush commands (more on those below).
 Content import happens automatically as part of site installation.
 The import process scans all modules and imports any content found that is located in the expected file path and using the expected .json file structure.
 (See detailed information below)

 ###  Features